ybw9000/hero2vec/README.md

 2. The team compositions are widely available online.
 This is independent of my own dataset and can serve the training of hero2vec just like Wiki corpus used for word2vec.

 3. By modeling heroes in the game by distributed representations, I can not only address the curse of dimensionality, but also gain valuable information on the game designs of the heroes as well as the how the players appreciate these designs.

+4. All the above motivations apply to the maps similarly.

 # Model Selection